paulmaina/kimani-portfolio/README.md

 ## Deployment

-You can deploy the frontend to any static host (Vercel, Netlify, GitHub Pages, S3/CloudFront): currently hosted in vercel integrated with GitHub which triggers deployement with each commit.
+You can deploy the frontend to any static host (Vercel, Netlify, GitHub Pages, S3/CloudFront): Currently hosted on Vercel, integrated with GitHub for automatic deployments on every commit.

 ```bash
 npm run build